Multi-period Time Series Modeling with Sparsity via Bayesian Variational Inference: Introduction

 RNNs are particularly suitable for modeling dynamical systems as they operate on input information as well as a trace of previously acquired information (due to recurrent connections) allowing for direct processing of temporal dependencies.
 RNNs can be employed for a wide range of tasks as they inherit their flexibility from plain neural networks.
-Among all RNN architectures, the most successful one to characterize long-term memory is the long short-term memory network (LSTM) \cite{lstm}, which learns both short-term and long-term memory by enforcing constant error flow through the designed cell state.
+Among all RNN architectures, the most successful ones to characterize long-term memory are the long short-term memory network (LSTM) \cite{lstm} and Gated Recurrent Unit (GRU) \cite{gru}, which learn both short-term and long-term memory by enforcing constant error flow through the designed cell state.

-Recent advances in deep learning, especially recurrent neural network (RNN) and long short-term memory (LSTM) models \cite{first}\cite{gmm}\cite{xma}, have been proposed to tackle this problem.
 However, these models still have some disadvantages.
 Especially LSTM model cannot work well on cases where the prediction is primarily based on recent past observations \cite{first}.

-In this work, we investigate time series forecasting by combining AutoEncoder (AE) and LSTM.
-In this model, the input observations are first encoded to latent variables, which is equivalent to feature extraction.
-In the LSTM cell, the input observations and latent variables are incorporated into the state transition.
-The decoder is a multi-layer neural network which maps hidden state of LSTM and latent variables of input into the predicted values.
-We term the proposed model as augmented long short-term memory (A-LSTM).
-The LSTM cell, encoder and decoder are trained together by ADAM \cite{adam}.
-This model can not only capture long-term dependencies, but also augment the prediction by the extracted features from recent observations at the same time.

-The experiments show that this model can not only improve the performance of benchmarks on chaotic time series prediction, but also performs better on real-world data than previous methods such as DBN pre-trained with RBM \cite{rbm}, SAE \cite{sae} and LSTM models \cite{xma}.
-Moreover, with 5-step and 10-step experiments, the performance on multi-output prediction task doesn't degrade as the number of output increases, showing the proposed method has strong potential for scalability.
+Recently some papers have applied LSTM or GRU to model nonlinear sequential data by discovering latent variables, such as Variational Recurrent Neural Network (VRNN) \cite{vrnn} and Stochastic Recurrent Neural Network (SRNN) \cite{srnn}, which have achieved successful results in modeling time series with complex dynamics.
+Although some work such as Recurrent Ladder Network \cite{rln} applied multi-layer latent variables to model complex time series, the dynamics of all latent variables is one-step, which cannot capture transitions of time series in multiple periods.
+And input data collected in practice may have redundant variables, which have little or even negative effects on time series modeling.
+None of classical models above can deal with this issue.